Helena Carreiras: Academic career

 After obtaining a PhD, Carreiras returned to work with ISCTE, becoming an associate professor of sociology, public policy and research methodology at the School of Sociology and Public Policy and a senior researcher at the Centre for Research and Studies in Sociology (CIES).

 From 2004 to 2006, Carreiras served as vice-president of the Portuguese Sociology Association.
 In 1997, she became a member of the editorial board of the publications Nação e Defesa and Sociologia – Problems e Práticas.
 She was a member of the board of the European Sociological Association between 2009 and 2013.
 From 2010 to 2012, she was deputy director of the National Defence Institute (IDN), an organization that is independent of the Ministry of National Defence and provides academic support to the formulation and development of national strategic thinking in areas related to security and defence.

 Returning to ISCTE after her time at IDN, Carreiras was a visiting professor at the Department of Government at Georgetown University in Washington, D.C. in 2013.
 In 2015, she was deputy director of CIES and in 2016, she became dean of the School of Sociology at ISCTE.
 Between 2017 and 2019 she was president of the European Research Group on Military and Society (ERGOMAS).
 From 2018 to 2019 she was deputy director of the Institute for Public and Social Policies at ISCTE and was on the general council of ISCTE.
 In 2019 she became the first woman to head the National Defence Institute.

-Minister of Defence, 2022–present
+Minister of Defence, 2022–2024

 On 23 March 2022 Carreiras was appointed as minister of national defence in the XXIII Constitutional Government of Portugal under prime minister António Costa.
-Again, she is the first woman to hold that office.
+She served in that position until after the 2024 election.
+Again, she was the first woman to hold that office.